-Christian Brothers Academy is a Roman Catholic, all-boys, 9th to 12th grade day school with approximately 950 total students.
+Christian Brothers Academy is a Roman Catholic, all-boys, 9th to 12th grade, day school with approximately 950 total students.
 They typically enroll 250 students in the 9th grade.
-CBA excels at athletics, community service, school spirit, and college placement.
-However, athletic considerations (there is no football team; it can be very difficult for students to make an athletic team), and a tendency toward large class sizes should be considered.

-Trinity Hall (Leonardo, NJ) 732-291-1297
+Trinity Hall (Tinton Falls, NJ) 732-291-1297

-Trinity Hall is a new all-girls day school with approximately 30 students per grade.
-The school is "in the Catholic Tradition," which means that although it offers courses in Theology, Ethics, and Spirituality, it is an independent private school and religious standards are not imposed on any member of the Trinity Hall community.
-Trinity Hall offers a demanding academic experience with significant emphasis on character education, leadership, and community contribution.
-Families should also consider that the school is only in its second year (so there are only freshman and sophomore classes right now), and that its current facilities (and limited programs) are not permanent.
+Trinity Hall is an all-girls day school that has grown to almost 70 students per grade.
+Rooted "in the Catholic Tradition," the school offers courses in Theology, Ethics, and Spirituality, it is an independent private school and religious standards are not imposed on any member of the Trinity Hall community.
+Trinity Hall also prides itself on its comprehensive STEM curriculum.